Army Medical Corps (India): Indian Medical Service

 which necessitated the formation and maintenance of regular bodies of troops in India.
 As a consequence, they commenced employing military surgeons from 1745 onwards.
 It was not until 1764 that these surgeons were made into regular establishment of the company's armies.
 Thus the Bengal Medical Service was formed in 1764, the Madras Medical Service in 1767 and the Bombay Medical Service in 1779 for the three Presidency Armies of Bengal, Madras and Bombay.
 The three medical services were combined into the Indian Medical Services (IMS) in Apr 1886 under a Surgeon General to the Government of India.
 The designation was later changed into the Director General, Indian Medical Service.
 In 1913, the appointment was designated as the Director of Medical Services in India.

 Until the First World War the IMS was predominantly civil in character, but gradually from 1912 onwards those employed in civil duties became less and less in number.
 Indianisation of this service commenced from 1915 onwards.
-Sarjoo Coomar Goodeve Chauckerbutty was the first Indian to enter the service as Assistant Surgeon on 24 Jan 1855.
+Soorjo Coomar Goodeve Chuckerbutty was the first Indian to enter the service as Assistant Surgeon on 24 Jan 1855.

 Until Burma was separated in 1935, the IMS was catering for the civil and military needs of Burma also.
 During this period, the IMS was assisted by the members of the Indian Medical Department (IMD) and Indian Hospital Corps (IHC).

 The idea of re-organising the medical services into a separate Medical Corps exclusively for the Defence Services was first conceived in 1939 with the out break of World War II and with the formation of Indian Army Medical Corps on 3 April 1943, the extinction of the IMS as such was merely a matter of time.
 On 14 Aug 1947 the service was finally wound up.